znd4/znd4.github.io/_posts/2023-05-07-serimats-submission.markdown

 1. It's important to note that this isn't a prediction that most of the "searching" models we create will exhibit this sort of misalignment -- rather, that we should expect most models sampled from the distribution of models produced by current training processes to exhibit these properties.
 (See [this xkcd](https://xkcd.com/2278/))
     (unless significant advancements are made in the ML community's understanding of the inner mechanisms of large models).
 That is, the _outputs_ of the model might appear to align with the training goal over the training distribution, but

+##### Where proxy goals go bad

+Unfortunately, there will often be a mismatch between proxy and training goals.
+Hubinger et al the example of some humans deciding to not have children, which in most cases is quite misaligned with evolutionary fitness.
+I personally like a modified version of the "smile robot" (I know I heard Yudkowsky present this, but I don't remember where) -- imagine a robot trained to maximize positive utility.
+Because long-term utility is difficult to compute, it could end up learning to optimize for smiling humans.
+Based on pre-training, it knows that humans fight back when you forcefully administer drugs to them, so it sticks to prop comedy.
+Once deployed, it's free to make copy of itself and invent Joker's deadly laughing gas and disperse it throughout urban areas around the globe. (this )

 ## Problem 2